paulkottering/al-folio/_pages/about.md

 Hello my name is Paul K&ouml;ttering.
 I am interested in quantum computing, scientific machine learning and financial mathematics.

 I graduated from UC Berkeley in December 2020 with a major in Applied Mathematics and a minor in Physics.
-During the Spring 2021 semester I will be working full-time with Professor Lin in the UC Berkeley Department of Mathematics.
+During the Spring 2021 semester I will be working full-time with [Professor Lin](https://math.berkeley.edu/~linlin/index.html){:target="\_blank"} in the UC Berkeley Department of Mathematics.
 I am looking to attend graduate school in Fall 2021.